FAQ

 With us, the path to your stairlift is clearly and simply structured in four steps:

-Options for reducing costs include financing offers and grants, for example from the KfW under the "Age-appropriate conversion" programme or from your care insurance fund if you have a care degree.
+Options for reducing costs include financing offers and grants, for example from the KfW under the "Age-appropriate conversion" program or from your care insurance fund if you have a care degree.
 We will be happy to assist you with the application process.